Ann-Margret: Personal life

+Ann-Margret has given talks about her Swedish-American heritage, including her explorations of Swedish cuisine.

 A keen motorcyclist, Ann-Margret rode a 500 cc Triumph T100C Tiger in The Swinger (1966) and used the same model, fitted with a nonstandard electric starter, in her stage show and her TV specials.
 She was featured in Triumph Motorcycles' official advertisements in the 1960s.
 She suffered three broken ribs and a fractured shoulder when she was thrown off a motorcycle in rural Minnesota in 2000.

-In a 2012 interview, she stated, "All my life I've had this feeling, deep, deep, deep inside of me ... my faith and my feelings. ...
-I mean you go outside and you see flowers.
+In a 2012 interview, she stated, "All my life I've had this feeling, deep, deep, deep inside of me ...my faith and my feelings. ...I mean you go outside and you see flowers.
 You see the trees.
-You see all your loved ones, you see ... and then you think of Who created it all."
+You see all your loved ones, you see ...and then you think of Who created it all."
 She described her relationship with God, and with Jesus Christ as "something which is really important to me.
 If I thought that I would never see my mother and father again, I couldn't make it.
 I could not go a step further."

-On May 14, 2022, she was awarded an honorary doctoral degree in Humane Letters by the University of Nevada, Las Vegas.
+On 14 May 2022, she was awarded an honorary doctoral degree in Humane Letters by the University of Nevada, Las Vegas.

 Portrayal

 The 2005 CBS miniseries Elvis includes the story of her affair with Elvis Presley during the filming of Viva Las Vegas.
 She was portrayed by the actress Rose McGowan.
-She also provided the voice of a fictionalized version of herself in The Flintstones 1963 episode "Ann-Margrock Presents".
+She also provided the voice of a fictionalized version of herself in a 1963 Flintstones episode "Ann-Margrock Presents".